This Vegan Spinach Dip recipe can be made in minutes and used as a dip with fresh vegetables or served on crusty bread or crackers.

-Finding great healthy plant-based snacks is not as difficult as many people think, and this delicious oil-free, gluten-free, and vegan dish is a perfect example.
+Finding great healthy plant-based snacks is not as difficult as many people think, and this delicious oil-free, gluten-free, and vegan dip is a perfect example.
+If you are a fan of artichokes, we have a vegan spinach artichoke dip recipe on this website that I highly recommend.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.